StevanSlavnic/compare-tool-test/README.md

 Scope - This subject provides an architectural overview of the Compare Products App.
 Compare Products App is being developed by Stevan Slavnic with purpose to demonstrates experience building SPA by using React.

+# How to start app?

+- Make sure that you have stable Node.js and npm versions installed.
+- Open terminal and clone this repo using following command: git clone https://github.com/StevanSlavnic/stevan-slavnic-eriks-digital-frontend-challenge.git
+- Move to the project directory: cd stevan-slavnic-eriks-digital-frontend-challenge.
+- Run **yarn install** in order to install dependencies.
+- After dependencies are installed, run **yarn start** in terminal.
+App should run at http://localhost:3000.

 # App overview:

 - App is created by using Container - View pattern.